 Metadata.
 We build detailed metadata for each item in our digital collection in an XML file created according to Version 3 of the Metadata Object Description Schema (MODS).
 Click here for more detail on how we use the MODS format.

-Bonus: Download our complete MODS files, which include additional metadata not available elsewhere in our site.
+Bonus: Download our complete MODS files (3032 records), which include additional metadata not available elsewhere in our site.